-Welcome back to school.
-I hope everyone has had a great October half-term.
-I operate an ‘open door policy’ and will be available briefly each morning to answer any questions or if you would like to talk about anything in private or in more detail then please make an appointment for the end of the school day.
+I operate an ‘open door policy’ and will be available briefly each morning to answer any questions.
+If you would like to talk about anything in private or in more detail then please make an appointment for the end of the school day.

 Latest news from this class

 Today we have welcomed local author Caryl Hart into school and she has been busy working with all of the children on their story writing skills.
 The day began with an inspirational assembly in which Caryl shared some of her published work with us, spoke about her journey to becoming an award-winning author and what […]Read this story

 We are setting the children a challenge- To find out about their favourite author.
 Please see the letter in your child’s book bag.
 This homework will be followed up in School on Monday 7th January.Read this story

 Today the Year 3 and 4 class have had great fun taking part in a workshop learning about music and instruments from all over the world.
 We have been learning about instruments from West Africa, Cuba and Brazil including different types of drums and hand percussion instruments.
 Thank you to those parents and carers who […]Read this story